ssiva13/oxrse_unit_conv/README.md

 ## Overview

-OxRSE Unit Conversion is a simple unit conversion library designed primarily for teaching collaborative GitHub techniques.
+Simon Siva's Unit Conversion is a simple unit conversion library designed primarily for teaching collaborative GitHub techniques.
 It is a python module that exposes a command line interface and commands for converting between different units.